301 ENGINEERING CENTER

 Dean: Louay M. Chamra; Executive Secretary: Jane Dietrich

-Associate Dean: Qian Zou; Administrative Secretary: Susan Loodeen
+Associate Dean: Qian Zou; Administrative Secretary: Katie Loodeen

 Business Manager: Keith Harvey; Accounting Clerk IV: Barbara Kline

 Academic Advisers: Eman Shammo; Sarah Shelden; Debra Wheeler; Kelly Gianetto

 Director of Career Services: Kathleen Livelsberger

 Career Consultant: Kelli Foskic